FindMySchool LogoFindMySchool

 The most recent Ofsted inspection outcome was Requires Improvement, with strengths noted in behaviour and attitudes and personal development.
 The school also has a clear routines-based culture and structured enrichment, which can be a good fit for many boys.

 Applications are made through your home local authority under coordinated admissions, not directly to the school.
-For Trafford residents applying for September 2026 entry, the deadline is 31 October 2025 and offers are issued on 2 March 2026.
+Trafford residents should use the current secondary-transfer timetable for the relevant Year 7 application window, on-time deadline and offer-day arrangements.

 Pupils are expected on site for 8.30am, with the day starting with house line ups and tutor time before lessons.
 The standard finish is 3.00pm, and Wednesdays run to 4.00pm for the dedicated co-curricular period.